Are you looking for the best blogging platforms and sites to start your blog?

 The Basic WordPress.com plan is free but it will have WordPress.com ads and branding.
 And WordPress.com paid plans to cost between $4 and $25 per month if billed annually.
 Each tier increases the amount of storage space, features (including monetization options), and support.
 With the Business plan, you can install external plugins and themes and connect your site to Google Analytics.

 Wix is a popular hosted website platform to start a website.
-With their drag and drop website builder your can easily create your stunning website without any coding skill.
+With their drag-and-drop website builder, your can easily create your stunning website without any coding skills.
 You can also add a blog to your website just by adding the Wix Blog app to your website.

-Wix is founded in 2006 as a platform where anyone can create their website without coding skill with their drag and drop website builder.
+Wix is founded in 2006 as a platform where anyone can create their website without coding skills with their drag-and-drop website builder.
 Currently, Wix has over 200 million users worldwide.

 - No coding skill is required to build a website.

 - You can customize your website with a lot of templates and third-party apps

 - Comes with free stock images

 - Quick and easy setup with top-notch hosting

 - The free plan has a lot of limitation like traffic and storage and also have Wix ads and branding on your website.